CryptozombiesHQ/cryptozombie-lessons/en/1/02-datatypes.md

 }
 ```

 In this example contract, we created a storage for a `u32` named `my_size` and than set the value of it to 100.
+Since we want this to be sent when the contract is deployed we will set it up inside our init.

 ## Procedural Macros